HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 {{ figure_markup(
   image="preload-as-attribute-values.png",
-  caption="rel='preload' as attribute values.", description="Bar chart showing the usage of values for rel='preload'. script is used 55% of the time on mobile and 54% on desktop. font is used 22% of the time on mobile and 23% on desktop. style is used 11% of the time on mobile and 11% on desktop. fetch is used 9% of the time on mobile and 8% on desktop. image is used 3% of the time on mobile and 3% on desktop.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTgxCYoH2vDbhTky1qQKEeV034kReHF8JYYq0aDyoo6LG22XL6Tar3dNPsqU1_zyvR6vuFEdMGoF1oP/pubchart?oid=1844544440&format=interactive", sheets_gid="1246058294", sql_file="hint_attribute_usage.sql"
+  caption='rel="preload" as attribute values.', description='Bar chart showing the usage of values for rel="preload". script is used 55% of the time on mobile and 54% on desktop. font is used 22% of the time on mobile and 23% on desktop. style is used 11% of the time on mobile and 11% on desktop. fetch is used 9% of the time on mobile and 8% on desktop. image is used 3% of the time on mobile and 3% on desktop.', chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTgxCYoH2vDbhTky1qQKEeV034kReHF8JYYq0aDyoo6LG22XL6Tar3dNPsqU1_zyvR6vuFEdMGoF1oP/pubchart?oid=1844544440&format=interactive", sheets_gid="1246058294", sql_file="hint_attribute_usage.sql"